Chetan202/CodeSnippet/README.md

   - Alerts for snippet comments, approvals, and admin announcements.
   - Notification panel accessible from the top-right bell icon.

-- **Responsive User Interface**
-  - Mobile-friendly layout built with Bootstrap (or similar) for consistent experience across devices.

-- **Tagging & Organization**
-  - Assign multiple tags per snippet to categorize and simplify retrieval.

 - **Security & Validation**
   - Server-side input validation and sanitization.
   - Secure password hashing (bcrypt).
-  - Session management with auto-logout on inactivity.

 ---